sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 BGP updates arrive continuously, and during route flapping events the volume spikes hard.

-To keep the visualization readable and performant, the pipeline includes a multi-stage classification engine:

 To keep the visualization readable without melting the screen, the pipeline filters out redundant updates (within 15 seconds), waits 10 seconds to ensure a withdrawal isn't just a rapid path re-convergence, and paces the visual output so spikes are emitted smoothly every 500ms using a logarithmic scale.

 {{< d2 width="500px" >}}